 }

-While the memory locations or register assignments for lexical bindings are known at compile-time4, special variable bindings are determined at run-time—in a sense.
+While the memory locations or register assignments for lexical bindings are known at compile-time4Sometimes lexical scoping is called "static scoping" for this reason., special variable bindings are determined at run-time—in a sense.
 Thanks to a clever trick, special variables aren't as inefficient as they seem.
 A special variable actually always does refer to the same location in memory.
 When you use let to bind a special variable, you are actually compiling in code that will store a copy of the variable, over-write the memory location with a new value, evaluate the forms in the let body, and, finally, restore the original value from the copy.

 Special variables are perpetually associated with the symbol used to name them.
 The location in memory referred to by a special variable is called the symbol-value cell of a symbol.
 This is in direct contrast to lexical variables.
 Lexical variables are only indicated with symbols at compile-time.
 Because lexical variables can only be accessed from inside the lexical scope of their bindings, the compiler has no reason to even remember the symbols that were used to reference lexical variables so it will remove them from compiled code.
 We will stretch the truth of this statement in section 6.7, Pandoric Macros.